Regulations for sideline jobs and owner interests at UiO

 The employees mentioned in Section 4 are obligated to report any new sideline jobs or owner interests as soon as possible.
 The same applies to employees who acquire new sideline jobs or owner interests that requires approval in accordance with Sections 6 or 7.
 The employee shall not start any sideline jobs or acquire owner interests until it has been approved, unless otherwise agreed with the employee's immediate superior.

-Sideline jobs and owner interests must be reported through the HR portal.
+Sideline jobs and owner interests must be reported through the self-service portal.

 Notification of sideline jobs and applications for approval in accordance with Section 6 must contain the following information: